-iMessage: Use Phone Number Instead of Email Address
+iMessage: Use Phone Number Instead Of Email Address

 iMessage: Display phone number to contacts instead of email addressSettings → Messages → Send & Receive → select phone number

 If your messages are still being sent from your email address, consider this quick troubleshooting step:

-Log out of your iMessage account by going to the iMessage settings page and tapping your Apple ID (blue).
-Then select “Sign Out” and log back in using your Apple ID credentials.
+Log out of your iMessage account by going to Settings → Messages → iMessage and tapping your Apple ID at the very top.
+Then select “Sign Out” and log back in using your “Apple ID” credentials.
 This helps fix most of the common iMessage problems that users encounter.
 To sign back in, tap the button labeled “Use your Apple ID for iMessage”.

 If you still need help, we show you how to fix the most common iMessage problems in another article.